 What is Kanban Methodology?

 Picture a busy coffee shop.
-Orders get scribbled on cups and lined up, moving from 'Order Taken' to 'Making Drink' and finally to 'Ready for Pickup.'
-That simple visual flow ensures the baristas don't get swamped by starting too many drinks at once, and customers can see their order is making progress.
+Orders move from “Order Taken” to “Making Drink” and finally to “Ready for Pickup.”
+That visible flow prevents baristas from starting too many drinks at once and lets customers track progress.

 The Core Ideas of Kanban